safety-analytics-mapping/pysqldb3/pysqldb3/README.md

     + You can also add your username using `user='my_username'`
     + You can add your password similarly using `password='mypassword'`
     + Other inputs include LDAP and ports.
 If you're unsure about these, feel free to ask around.
-    + default database connection details stored in a configuration file, which is set on initial run.
-The file config.cfg is in the same directory as the pysqldb3 library code.
 3. Now, you can query on your database by using `db.query('select * from my_schema.my_table')`

 ### 1.2 Functions